ppeelman/node-crash-course/README.md

 **HTTP** module: https://nodejs.org/api/http.html

 Node core modules don't have to be installed via npm and can be imported using the module name only (require('path')).

+# Heroku

+1. Create an account on http://www.heroku.com
+2. Install Heroku CLI on https://devcenter.heroku.com/articles/heroku-cli#download-and-install
+3. Restart Visual Studio Code
+4. Login to Heroku on the command line, by typing `heroku login`
+5. Make sure that the directory is under Git version control
+6. `heroku create`

 # Miscellaneous learned